 Because it is There and I am a Walker

 I have walked other long-distance routes, the West Highland Way and the Wicklow Way.
 There was never any big deal on why I was walking these – they were there and I like multiday hiking routes.
-Getting away from the city and spending time walking in the countryside does wonders for my head.
+Getting away from the city and spending time walking in the countryside does wonder for my head.
 A long walk on at the weekend has me set up for the week ahead.
 A long walk on the Camino has me set up for many months ahead.

 No matter your reasons for taking on the challenge of the Camino, most people thoroughly enjoy their Camino experience.
-I talked to almost strangers about subject matters that I wouldn’t discuss normally; others pilgrims were the same.
+I talked to almost strangers about subject matters that I wouldn’t discuss normally; other pilgrims were the same.
 Friendships build as you find yourself walking at the same pace as others; groups form that end up calling themselves a Camino family.
 For me, I was especially lucky as I met my wife to be there.